redolution/gekkoboot/README.md

 - SD Gecko in Card Slot A
 - SD2SP2

-When loading from SD Gecko or SD2SP2, it will look for and load different filenames depending on what buttons are being held at boot.
-You can use this to change the boot behavior by holding a button on your controller.
+When loading from an SD card, it will look for and load different filenames depending on what buttons are being held.
+This is useful to keep alternate software on quick access.

  Button Held | File Loaded
 -------------|--------------